alessiodevoto/peekvit/README.md

 #### TODOS
 - Detailed comments for losses
 - Examples on comparative plots
-- Fix autoenc loss for masking
 - Class token plot example
 - Add a script for each howto
 - default cumulative noise plot when testing noise
-- fix enc dec as now computes loss for all tokens
+- fix enc dec as now computes loss for all tokens.
+Actually this was right.
-- config file for each model
 - change cuda float
-- change noise in config
+- change noise in config to 'if noise in config'